 - Older female candidates are less likely to be called back for a further interview – half the rate of younger candidates.

 - The unemployment rate for older women (65+) rose from 14% to 50% from 2007 to 2013

 Women aged 55 and over will constitute over one-third of new hires joining the workforce from 2016 to 2026.
 They are in a position to make significant contributions.

 This is what older women bring to the table:

 - Talent and experience.
 Older employees have better communication and soft skills, as well as similar or even better technical skills as their younger counterparts.

 - Women are more capable investors, managers, and entrepreneurs.

 - Improved results.
 Their greater experience means that older individuals supplement the skills of a younger workforce.
 They make better decisions which leads to enhanced productivity and innovation.
-Digital skills can be learned over a short time period.
+Digital skills can be learned over a short period.
 Experience takes longer to acquire.